mmdanke/a3-persistence/README.md

 ### Modifications to the CSS framework I made via custom CSS I authored:

-I only used Bootstrap for the login page, deleted the sign in/sing up tab, deleted the forgotted password footer, added my own div container with the Puppy Palls banner to add consistency to the application, added a dog picture, added text, added my own letter animation to "Log In Below", and added a register button, and added a register form.
+I only used Bootstrap for the login page, deleted the sign in/sign up tab, deleted the forgotten password footer, added my own div container with the Puppy Palls banner to add consistency to the application, added a dog picture, added text, added my own letter animations, added a register button, and added a register form.

-### The five Express middleware packages I used and a summary of what each one does:
+### The Express middleware packages I used and a summary of what each one does:

    - Express: a middleware and routing web framework with minimal functionality that listens for requests and calls the appropriate functions.
  - Cookie-parser: "parses cookies attached to the client request object."